holser/openstack-summit-paris-2014/markdown/01-Intro.md

 We do not consider:
 1. Simultaneous failure of several components
 2. Force majeures and natural disasters
-3. Common failure events - poweroff, kernel panic, network partitioning
+3. Non-common failure events (poweroff, kernel panic, network partitioning)
 4. Physical destruction of the hardware (hammers, bombs, zombies)